RyanRFrechette/osticket-setup/README.md

 <img src="https://i.imgur.com/HfYWErA.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-After installing the necessary components, you will download and install osTicket by copying the "upload" folder to the web server directory, renaming it to "osTicket," and then launching the osTicket Installer.
-You will enable the required PHP extensions and configure the osTicket installation settings such as Helpdesk Name, Default Email, and Admin User.
+After preparing the virtual machine, I installed osTicket by copying the "upload" folder to the web server directory, renaming it to "osTicket," and launching the osTicket Installer.
+I enabled the necessary PHP extensions and configured essential osTicket installation settings, such as the Helpdesk Name, Default Email, and Admin User.
 </p>
 <br />